Exopy/i3py/docs/source/dev_guide/drivers/advanced_customizing.rst

 .. note::

-    When a feature use multiple builtin mechanisms, those are composed using the same principle.
+    When a feature use multiple built-in mechanisms, those are composed using the same principle.

 .. note::